futechiot/Configuration-webpage-esp32/README.md

 1. Uplad Data folder using Esp32 sketch data upload.
 2. Connect mobile with hotspot : ESP32_PAGE_2.
 3. Go to web browser and hit 192.168.4.1.
-4. Scan for your wifi network, connect with it.
+4. Scan for your wifi network, write password hit apply.
 5. Press Reboot.
 6. esp32 is now connected with your wifi network.
 7. Go to service section give necessary server credential for MQTT or HTTP or TCP to connect.
 8. press reboot.
 9. esp32 will connect with your server and send your data to your server.

 ##### Library Used